sagar-viradiya/koreography/README.md

 Executing choreography based on state change is also supported.
 This API is similar to [`LaunchedEffect`](https://developer.android.com/jetpack/compose/side-effects#launchedeffect) API of compose side effects.

+In the following example, we are executing choreography passed in the trailing lambda of `LaunchKoreography` composable on a state value change.
+Choreography contains two animations that will be executed sequentially.

 ```kotlin
 val alphaAnimatable = remember {
     Animatable(0f)